A fair rate

 Hourly not day rate

-I measure my time in hours rather than days.
-It’s unusual to be able to spend an entire day on one project, yet many agencies charge for a day, even if they’ve only spent a few hours on the project that day.
-I believe the right thing to do is to charge for the actual time worked.
+Most agencies have a day rate and charge for a day’s work even if they’ve only spent a few hours on the project that day.
+I believe the right thing to do is to charge for the actual time spent, which is why I charge for my time in hours.

 Business costs

 With no salespeople, account handlers, or fancy office, my overheads are very low.
-My expenses – including software, hardware, marketing, professional fees, home office costs, travel, telephone, broadband, and office supplies – average under £3,300 annually.
-I’ve also chosen not to become a B Corp, which would increase my costs by over a third.
-This means less of your budget goes towards overheads, allowing me to invest more time on your project to achieve the best possible outcomes.
+My expenses – including software, hardware, marketing, professional fees, home office costs, travel, telephone, broadband and office supplies – average around £3,500 annually.
+I’ve also chosen not to become a B Corp, which would increase my costs by a third.
+This means less of your budget goes towards overheads, allowing me to spend more time on your project to achieve the best possible outcomes.

 Billable time